tc39/notes/meetings/2017-01/jan-26.md

 AK: If you're tyring to get Set behavior you'll have to go learn about it

-MS: A lot of the confusion goes away if there is an error.
+MLS: A lot of the confusion goes away if there is an error.

 DE: We actually had those semantics in a previous version of this proposal, where it was an error to add a field if it was there in the object.
 We ended up removing it as it seemed redundant, and creating an implementation burden (you need a different set of ICs, for one) but we could revisit adding it.